ultrasaw/lambda_alerting/README.md

 - Modify a Bucket's:
     - Policy
     - CORS configuration
+    - Public access settings
-- Open Any TCP/UDP Port to 0.0.0.0/0 on Any Security Group.
+- Open Any TCP/UDP Port to 0.0.0.0/0 on any Security Group.

 To confirm that each component of the notification system works as expected:
 - CloudTrail: